asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-01-s3-cdn.md

 - Edge location is not only for read-access, users can write to it too.
 - Objects are cached for life of the TTL (time to live).
 - You can clear cached objects, but will be charged.

+_If you want to log your CloudFront usage data for the last 365 days (PCI or HIPAA compliant)_
+- Enable CloudFront access logs.
+- Capture requests that are sent to the CloudFront API.

 # S3 Security & Encryption #